noes14155/Telegrambot-with-GPT/README.md

 To run this project, you will need to create a .env file or rename the existing example.env to .env and add the following environment variables

 - `BOT_TOKEN`
 Get this by messaging @botfather Refer to [📖 Telegram Bot Tutorial](https://core.telegram.org/bots/tutorial#obtain-your-bot-token)

 - `API_BASE`
+To use GPT4free API_BASE = 'http://g4f_server:1337' (Only working in docker)
 You can use any provider.
 I have included Naga AI api base.
-Use te key for the same.
+Use the key for the same.

 - `GPT_KEY`
+To use GPT4free GPT_KEY = '' (Only working in docker)
 Key from the provider (including openai).
-Whichever api base you use Use the same key.
+Whichever api base you want use the key provided.
 For Naga AI, Get this by messaging run the /key get command in th bot channel in [Naga AI Discord](https://discord.gg/JxRBXBhabu) , [Naga AI Telegram](https://t.me/chimer_ai)

 - `HG_TOKEN`